Economics with Finance BSc

 Become a specialist in the application of rigorous quantitative and analytical skills to economic policy and practice, supported by expert staff from both fields.

-By approaching economics from a financial angle, you'll receive training in advanced methods, particularly mathematical and statistical.
-You'll be able to apply these methods, and your knowledge of finance, to a variety of economic problems.
+By approaching economics from a financial angle, you will receive training in advanced methods, particularly mathematical and statistical.
+You will graduate with the skills needed to apply these methods to a variety of economic and financial problems.

-Right from the first year studying foundational economic principles and theories, you’ll begin building a toolkit of theoretical and quantitative skills.
-As you progress, you’ll have the option to specialise, deciding in the final year whether to incorporate applied modules alongside the methodological pathway.
+Right from the first year, studying foundational economic principles and theories, you’ll begin building a toolkit of theoretical and quantitative skills.
+As you progress, you’ll have the option to specialise, deciding in the final year whether to incorporate applied modules into your degree which tackle real-world problems.

 This degree comes with the opportunity to do a year-long, paid work placement, starting after your second year with some of the UK's top employers – these have included the Bank of England, HM Treasury, IBM and PwC.